-On 4 October 2023, the board of directors of the Company convened before a notary public to resolve to approve the increase of the share capital of the Company in the framework of the authorised capital by the issuance of 51,020 new shares to the benefit of certain non-executive independent directors in the framework of the so-called "Restricted Share Units" (RSU) remuneration component (as set out in the remuneration policy approved by the extraordinary general meeting of the Company on 10 February 2023).

-The conflicts of interests procedure of Articles 7:96 of the Belgian Companies and Associations Code was applied during the aforementioned board meeting.
-In accordance with the Articles 7:96 and 3:6 of the Belgian Companies and Associations Code, the sections below contain the relevant parts of the aforementioned board decision.
+On 5 July 2024, the board of directors of the Company issued 218,720 new shares in the framework of the authorised capital to the benefit of certain managers (including the Company's chief executive officer and director Ian Crosbie (at an issue price of EUR 1.50 per share)) in the framework of a share based retention plan.
+The conflicts of interests procedure of Articles 7:96 of the Belgian Companies and Associations Code was applied during the aforementioned board meeting in relation to the share issuance to the benefit of the Company's chief executive officer and director Ian Crosbie.
+In accordance with the Articles 7:96 and 3:6 of the Belgian Companies and Associations Code, the sections below contain the relevant parts of the aforementioned board decisions.

-Extract of the Minutes of the Meeting of the Board of Directors of 4 October 2023
+Extract of the notarial deed recording the minutes of the meeting of the Board of Directors of 5 July 2024